 For example, consider the question series about the Fermi paradox.
 We may use the Drake equation (a "back of the envelope" estimation to find out if there is intelligent life in the Milky Way other than us humans) to estimate the number of intelligent civilizations in our milky verse based on 7 different variables (see drake equation).
 Each guess has its own uncertainties, and with Guesstimate you can multiply the guesses and their uncertainties together to get a probability distribution of the number of intelligent civilizations.
 See the following model by a Guesstimate user on this probability.
 Also check out public models, and don't forget to post your models in the comments of questions for others to see!

 - Spreadsheets such as Excel or Google Sheets for both theoretical modelling and basic statistical analysis.
-Excel offers similar options to Guesstimate, as you can create theoretical models to factorize questions, produce estimates for subquestions, and run basic Monte Carlo simulations (see here for an example of such simulation).
+Spreadsheets offer similar options to Guesstimate, as you can create theoretical models to factorize questions, produce estimates for subquestions, and run basic Monte Carlo simulations (see here for an example of such simulation).
 Secondly, basic statistical analysis (descriptive statistics, correlations, regressions and so on) is convenient in Excel (see here for more information).
 Finally, spreadsheets created on Google Sheets can also be shared in the comments, to allow others to view your work.